 Well, there is no denying it: You of the broadcast industry have enormous power in your hands.

 You have the power to clarify and you have the power to confuse.
-Men in public life cannot remotely rival your opportunity--day after day, night after night, hour after hour on the hour--and the half hour, sometimes--you shape the Nation's dialogue.
+Men in public life cannot remotely rival your opportunity--day after day, night after night, hour after hour on the hour--and the half hour, sometimes--you shape the Nation's dialogue."How fair was he tonight?
+How impartial was he today?
+How honest was he all along?"

 The words that you choose, hopefully always accurate, and hopefully always just, are the words that are carried out for all of the people to hear.